10 days Guided Hiking Tour in Northern Alps (Sado, Matsumoto, Hakuba, Dewa-sanzan)

 Yamadera temple is the Buddhism dojo studio which has over 1000 years of history.

-Last accommodation you will stay is Ginzan onsen area which the Hayao Miyazaki was inspired by its beauty.
-(Movie "Spirited Away" was hinted from here.)
+The last accommodation you will stay at is Ginzan onsen area which the Hayao Miyazaki was inspired by its beauty.
+(The movie "Spirited Away" by Studio Ghibli was inspired from here.)

--Move to the Yamagata airport and tour concludes at the airport
+-Move to the Yamagata airport.
+The tour concludes at the airport.